rjb7731/LegalAdminAutomation/README.md

 **Mousetracker** - keeps a record of when and where the mouse has been clicked (Left or Right - x, y coordinates).

 **Computervisionv2** - Records the screen and outputs a video which tracks the mouse position and clicks.
 Co-ordinates appear bottom right of the video and the mouse tracker goes green when the user clicks on something.

+**ComputerVisionOCR** - My attempt at implementing real time OCR on documents by using a webcam/external camera to 'scan' the documents from live footage.